rokath/trice/docs/TriceV1.0Encoding.md

 This is inspired by rlercobs with focus speed over compression.

+### Encoding

+* Encoding could be normal or reverse, what does not matter, because streaming data are not expected.
+* Chained sigil bytes are used.
+* Each package starts (ends) with a sigil byte.

 #### Assumptions

 * Most *Trices* are up to 16 bytes short.